-Wait — how can these peaches and cherries grow on the same tree?
-Well, a guy named Sam Van Aken creates trees that grow lots of kinds of fruit.
-He “grafts” trees together, meaning he cuts off one tree’s branch and ties it to a cut in another tree’s trunk.
+How can these peaches and cherries grow on the same tree?
+A guy named Sam Van Aken “grafts” trees together, meaning he cuts off one tree’s branch and ties it to a cut in another tree’s trunk.
 If it works, they grow into one happy tree.
 Peaches and cherries work because they’re cousins — they’re both stone fruits (they have a pit inside).
 Sam’s trees can bear up to 40 kinds of fruit, and flowers to match!
-It’s like someone giving you a rabbit’s ears or an anteater’s nose… except a lot better-looking.

 Wee ones: If Sam’s tree has flowers in white, pink, purple, orange and magenta, how many colors is that?